Our Health Centre is conveniently located on the Colchester Campus, with experienced doctors who specialise in student health.

 The Medical Team includes doctors, nurse practitioners and a health care assistant who provide a comprehensive service including a nurse triage system which enables patients with urgent problems to be seen on the day.

 Under University regulations you are required to register with a local doctor for the duration of your studies.
-You are advised to download the medical questionnaire which will be available shortly, further down this page, and take this with you at your registration appointment at the Health Centre.
+You are advised to download the medical questionnaire which and take this with you at your registration appointment at the Health Centre during Welcome Week.

 Student Medical Questionnaire

 You must attend one of the Health Centre registration sessions during Welcome Week.

 You will receive an appointment date and time for this in your Welcome Pack in your room when you arrive at University.
 The pack will also contain a copy of the medical questionnaire to complete (if not done via the download) prior to registering.

 The Health Centre Registration Sessions are from Tuesday 29th September 2015 to Friday 2nd October 2015.